dalesgit/logseq/pages/2nd-lent-draft-2.md

 ## Sacred time is circular

-One of the things that I have found important, mostly since teaching young people about religion, is that Church Time is circular.
-It's not linear.
+I have shared with some of you how I can tell whether we've had a good liturgy.
+I ask myself whether I'm glad I came.
+I might tell Fr.
+Peter after a service.
+If I can truthfully say, "I'm glad I came", then it's been time well-spent.
+That's time measured 5 minutes at a time, an hour at a time.
+Clock-wise time.

+Now time is an interesting concept, one that serious thinkers have thought about for thousands of years and still do to this day.
+Some ways of experiencing time can be described as "sacred" time.
+In contrast to linear time – like the time on a time card – sacred time is generally circular.
+It doesn't generally function with a beginning and an ending.

+> What we call the beginning is often the end\
+> And to make an end is to make a beginning.[^2]

+One Easter vigil I presided over many years ago lasted for over 2 hours.
+It was very full with lighting fires, baptism, anointing, Eucharist.
+One of the people, I think it was a visitor, came up to me afterwards and said, "I couldn't believe it was over."
+Sacred time isn't measured by a clock.

 ## Life in Christ

-My own experience is that being a disciple of Jesus is not like a once-off experience.
-The whole notion of experiencing conversion, and you're somehow all the way to home base, is a skewed way of thinking of **life in Christ**.
+The sacred time of our liturgy has the power to bring us face to face with what was time present many centuries ago.
+As we enter the circle, the gyre, of Lent, the liturgy presents us with utterly iconic scenes from the prophets and the evangelists.
+It has the potential to make us present in sacred time.

+Abram faced such a new reality in the passage from Genesis we heard today.
+He was 99 years old and the LORD showed up at his doorstep and announced a covenant with him.
+His life changed with new requirements and – as a sign of the changed life – a new name.
+Sacred time has the potential to bring us into the presence of God and to so transform us that we are as new people.

+The evangelist today relates a teaching moment in Jesus's life: " the Son of Man must undergo great suffering, and be rejected by the elders, ..."
+He's talking to disciples – those who regard themselves as wanting to follow Jesus.
+That would be you and me as well as Peter, James, and Thaddeus.
+It has the potential to confront us with the reality that our life in Christ is about **suffering**, and **rejection**, **death**, and **resurrection**.

+We hear these narratives over and over again.
+We know how they begin and we know the end.
+That's not the challenge of them.
+The challenge for us is to open ourselves to that sacred time where we are transformed.
+It is not a once-off experience.

 My own experience suggests that each day I enter a new set of challenges to being a disciple of Christ.
 Each day a cycle within a cycle.

-Abram faced such new reality in the passage from Genesis we heard today.
-He was 99 years old and the LORD showed up at his doorstep and announced a covenant with him.
-His life changed with new requirements and – as a sign of the changed life – a new name.

-The power of meeting these texts over and over again, at different moments in our life, with different circumstances, has to do with the day by day task we each of us face to make our lives conform with that of Jesus himself.
+Each time we meet these texts we are different from the last time.
+Whether it's day by day or week by week, I am in need of continual renewal, I must be called again and again to life in Christ.
+Such is the power of sacred time.

-So in Lent, the gyre we are following, is aimed squarely at the Passion of the Lord and the 3rd day reversal of the Resurrection.
+The cycle of Lent aims us squarely at the Passion of the Lord and the 3rd day reversal of the Resurrection.
 Lent, the cycle, pursues round and round, the implications of following Jesus to the cross.
 We hear Jesus tell us that directly in today's reading:

 > If any want to become my followers, let them deny themselves and take up their cross and follow me.
 For those who want to save their life will lose it, and those who lose their life for my sake, and for the sake of the gospel, will save it.

-Peter voices our initial resistance to doing such a thing.
+Peter voices an initial resistance to doing such a thing.
+We can easily voice the same thing.
+"Jesus, you don't really mean that, do you?"

 > Jesus began to teach his disciples that the Son of Man must undergo great suffering, and be rejected by the elders, the chief priests, and the scribes, and be killed, and after three days rise again.

-> But Peter says, "No. Please.
-No."

-What he recognizes, of course, is that there will be **suffering** along the way.
+This being a follower of Jesus thing we are called to is the way of **suffering**.

 ## Suffering